 - Content editing in one place for multiple sites.

 Basically, I wanted to plan, manage and promote content from multiple websites in one place without having to log into the WordPress admin areas.

 The Results: They might not be what you were expecting…

 Before I launch into the results, I want to be fair to CoSchedule.
 Not everyone is as technical as I am.
 I also needed very specific things and fell into, what I believe is, a hole in their pricing model.
 Their support was superb and responsive.
 I believe the majority of people will probably be served well using CoSchedule.
 I think it just fails for people who are in my situation.

 I needed flexible features, and surprisingly, CoSchedule did not offer the flexibility I needed.

 I ultimately chose my own cobbled together solution over CoSchedule.
 Both my solution and CoSchedule fail in the same place: they both require me to log into each website’s admin area to edit content.
 My solution, however, offers way more flexibility and options.

 For example, I can batch upload my articles if I want.
 I can also centrally update all of my WordPress installs, plugins and themes.
 This is a huge time saver that I didn’t even consider when I began this journey.
 My solution requires a few services and plugins:

 - Centralizing Everything: MainWP Plugin – Free or $340 (with coupon).
 I bought the full suite for $340 even though it wasn’t required.

-- Social Media Posting: I use two plugins and Buffer, but Post Promoter Pro on its Own is more than enough for most people.
+- Social Media Posting: I use Post Promoter Pro and Social Pilot

 Chart: Monthly Costs for 1 Year – 4 Websites